pfsense/docs/source/vpn/l2tp-vpn-settings.rst

 --------

 The L2TP (Layer 2 Tunneling Protocol) VPN protocol allows L2TP-only clients to connect remotely.
-It works much like the `PPTP <PPTP_VPN_Settings>`__ server, in that it tunnels Layer 2 Traffic.
+It is capable of tunneling Layer 2 Traffic and above.

-Note that by itself, L2TP is **not** a secure protocol; it only provides tunneling, but not any cencruption.
+.. warning:: L2TP is **not** a secure protocol by itself; it only provides tunneling, **not encryption**.

 Setup
 -----